The top 5 TV shows on Netflix and other streaming services this week

 - Netflix

-READ MORE: The Satanic Temple is suing Netflix for $50 million, alleging ‘Chilling Adventures of Sabrina’ copies its statue of a goat-headed deity

-This week’s most in-demand shows include Netflix’s “Chilling Adventures of Sabrina,” which stayed at the top since last week; Marvel’s “Daredevil”; and a new entry, the final season of “House of Cards.”
+This week’s most in-demand shows also include Netflix’s “Chilling Adventures of Sabrina” (which remains at the top for the third week), Marvel’s “Daredevil,” and “Big Mouth,” which returns to the list after a brief hiatus, knocking “House of Cards” off the list.

 Below are this week’s five most popular shows on Netflix and other streaming services: